Frequently Asked Questions: 2017 Best Graduate Schools Rankings

-By collecting Best Graduate Schools data annually for the fields of business, education, engineering, law, and medicine, we are able to present the most current figures on enrollment, job placement, faculty, and other critical quality indicators that help you make informed decisions.
+By collecting Best Graduate Schools data annually for the fields of business, education, engineering, law, medicine and nursing, we are able to present the most current figures on enrollment, job placement, faculty, and other critical quality indicators that help you make informed decisions.

-In other graduate fields, we usually gather data on a program every four years, asking the experts who teach and direct programs in these fields to evaluate their peer programs.
+In graduate fields beyond the six outlined above, we usually gather data every four years, asking the experts who teach and direct programs in these fields to evaluate their peer programs.

 2. How do you rank graduate schools and programs?

 There are two different ways that we rank graduate programs.